 Elevation: 6,472 ft

 This peak is not in the book.
+Margo wrote the original post.
+Livingston Douglas added a new route and photos which are set out below.
 Click on the photos to see a larger image.

 North Approach, Class 2

 From Pocatello, take the Bannock Highway south to the West Fork Mink Creek parking lot/West Fork Mink Creek trailhead.
-Begin your hike on this well-marked, well-used and very popular trail.
+Begin your hike on this well-marked, popular trail.

 Continue heading along this trail as it travels to the northwest until you reach a junction with FST-045 and take this trail.
 Ascend FST-045 until you reach a saddle or go off-trail early, as we did, and aim for the summit ridge.